doctest/doctest/scripts/random_dev_notes.md

 - think about the expression decomposition static asserts
     - the static assert should use the c++11 feature if possible
+    - also remove the static assert from the operator<< detection trait

 - signed/unsigned comparison trouble in assertions - also     CHECK(1 == false); (under MSVC)